Tourmaline (activist): Visual Art Projects

 Tourmaline works in various different mediums in her artwork.
 In 2020, she created her self-portrait, Summer Azure, which went on display at the Getty Museum in 2021.
 In Summer Azure, Tourmaline herself is the subject and she's seen up in the blue sky, wearing white clothing in solidarity with Black trans lives.
-Tiana Reid of 4Columns gives a vivid description of this portrait, "She is holding a helmet on her head, ready for movement.
+Tiana Reid of 4Columns gives a vivid description of this portrait: "She is holding a helmet on her head, ready for movement.
 But it’s unclear if her bare feet are perching or springing, if she’s going up or down."
 Summer Azure comes from a body of five photographs by Tourmaline, all of which are self-portraits and all of which are named after a different kind of butterfly.
-The photographs were displayed at Tourmaline's first solo show, Pleasure Gardens, at Chapter NY from December 2020-January 2021.
+The photographs were displayed at Tourmaline's first solo show, Pleasure Gardens, at Chapter NY from December 2020 to January 2021.
 In all of the photos, Summer Azure, Coral Hairstreak, Sleepy Orange Sulphur, Swallowtail, and Morning Cloak, Tourmaline looks directly at the camera.
 In 2021, The Metropolitan Museum of Art acquired two works by the artist, including Summer Azure, for display in Before Yesterday We Could Fly: An Afrofuturist Period Room.

 In summer of 2020, Tourmaline was one of five artists asked to imagine a different kind of monument, one that embodies the current moment of reckoning alongside the crimes of the past, in light of the debate surrounding the removal of confederate monuments and memorials in the United States.
 To replace The Rikers Island Prison Complex in New York City, Tourmaline drew from two historic New York sites.
 One site being Nanny Goat Hill, an outcrop of Seneca Village, the autonomous community where Black and Irish people lived and stayed together between 1825 and 1827.
-The second being Black-owned Pleasure Gardens, havens on periphery of Lower Manhattan where the Black community went to enjoy fresh air, alcohol, and music in the 1820s given that white-owned pleasure gardens excluded Black patrons.
+The second being Black-owned Pleasure Gardens, havens on the periphery of Lower Manhattan where the Black community went to enjoy fresh air, alcohol, and music in the 1820s given that white-owned pleasure gardens excluded Black patrons.
 Nanny Goat Hill Pleasure Gardens is a counter-monument that celebrates and amplifies the historic existence of Black space beyond ownership or sovereignty.
 While this project hasn't come to fruition, Tourmaline wanted to be a part of creating a blueprint for possibility.